What is an eBook? A Beginner’s Guide to Understand the Basics.

 PDF is another format that is often used because of its massive usage on the web.
 It is technically not an eBook format, but it is one of the popular mediums through which eBooks are downloaded and read.
 The issue with PDF is that reflowable content is problematic, and not many eBook stores accept this format.

 - eBooks can never go out of print.
 All you need Wi-Fi to download.
 Once you have

 - downloaded your e-book, you can transfer it or use it from devices such as computers, mobiles or upload it on the cloud.

 - You can download them on an SD card or a USB stick to keep them safe and won’t have any issues with storage.

 - It is convenient to read eBooks at the reader’s own time and pace.
 It is possible to carry numerous books when you travel for work or leisure.
 It can be carried anywhere in the world.

 - eBooks are a smarter choice when it comes to formats.
 You can watch videos, listen to lectures, speeches, and do other things efficiently concerning media type.

 - Synchronizing eBooks and audiobooks are done easily.

-- Videos and aids like charts or graphs for visual learners are considered to be valuable and play as an advantage of eBooks.
+- Videos and aids like charts or graphs for visual learners are considered valuable and play as an advantage of eBooks.